Every dollar you give will be multiplied, doing more good to save lives.

 Securities, real estate or any other property having a fair market value greater than its original purchase price.

 Real estate can be a personal residence, vacation home, timeshare property, farm, commercial property or undeveloped land.

 A charitable remainder trust provides you or other named individuals income each year for life or a period not exceeding 20 years from assets you give to the trust you create.

-You fund this type of trust with cash or appreciated assets—and receive an immediate federal income tax charitable deduction.
+You fund this type of trust with cash or appreciated assets—and may qualify for a federal income tax charitable deduction when you itemize.
 You can also make additional gifts; each one also qualifies for a tax deduction.
 The trust pays you, each year, a variable amount based on a fixed percentage of the fair market value of the trust assets.
 When the trust terminates, the remaining principal goes to Project HOPE as a lump sum.

-You fund this trust with cash or appreciated assets—and receive an immediate federal income tax charitable deduction.
+You fund this trust with cash or appreciated assets—and may qualify for a federal income tax charitable deduction when you itemize.
 Each year the trust pays you or another named individual the same dollar amount you choose at the start.
 When the trust terminates, the remaining principal goes to Project HOPE as a lump sum.